prasanna0834/flutter-week1-projects/iamrich/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
-It is a simple with appbar , text and image.
+It is a simple app with appbar , text and image.